 Emily Oster

 I had a slightly ill child last weekend, and it laid bare for me how much more sensitive we have become to kids being sick.
-An illness that two years ago would barely have merited a second thought now occupies a lot of brain space.
+An illness that a few years ago would barely have merited a second thought now occupies a lot of brain space.

 This same added sensitivity has translated to new parenting.
 The anxiety that always accompanies having an infant has been amplified.
 People who previously wouldn’t have thought twice about having grandparents or close friends visit their new baby are now wondering if that’s a bad idea.
 Part of it is COVID, but we’re also worried about RSV and whooping cough and the flu — risks that were around before but are now more salient.